Politics of the Isle of Wight

-As a geographical entity distinct from the mainland, the Isle of Wight has always fought to have this identity recognised.
-The Isle of Wight is currently a ceremonial and Non-metropolitan county and local government is by unitary authority.
-The island is also the highest populated Westminster constituency in the country.
+As a geographical entity distinct from the mainland, the Isle of Wight has always fought to have its identity recognised.
+The Isle of Wight is currently a ceremonial and non-metropolitan county and local government is controlled by unitary authority.
+Prior to the 2024 United Kingdom general election, the island was the highest populated Westminster constituency in the country.

 Political history

 Historically, the island was part of the historic county of Hampshire, previously called Southamptonshire.

 Historic boroughs of the Island

 The island's most ancient borough was Newtown on the large natural harbour on the island's north-western coast.
 A French raid in 1377, that destroyed much of the town as well as other Island settlements, sealed its permanent decline.
 By the middle of the sixteenth century, it was a small settlement long eclipsed by the more easily defended town of Newport.
 Elizabeth I breathed some life into the town by awarding two parliamentary seats but this ultimately made it one of the most notorious of the Rotten Boroughs.
 By the time of the Great Reform Act that abolished the seats, it had just fourteen houses and twenty-three voters.
 The Act also disenfranchised the borough of Yarmouth and replaced the four lost seats with the first MP for the whole Isle of Wight.
 Newport retained its two seats until the Second Reform Act 1867 which reduced its representation to one MP.
 Newport lost its separate representation entirely as a result of the Redistribution of Seats Act 1885.